USS George H.W. Bush (CVN 77) Sails With ITS Amerigo Vespucci

-220901-N-MZ309-1001 ADRIATIC SEA (Sep.
-1, 2022) Mass Communication Specialist 2nd Class Bayley Foster, left, and Mass Communication Specialist 3rd Class Ryan Hartman, both assigned to the Nimitz-class aircraft carrier USS George H.W.
-Bush (CVN 77), capture imagery of the Italian training ship ITS Amerigo Vespucci in the Adriatic Sea, Sep.
+220901-N-KL637-1104 ADRIATIC SEA (Sep.
+1, 2022) The Nimitz-class aircraft carrier USS George H.W.
+Bush (CVN 77), transits the Adriatic Sea alongside the Italian training ship ITS Amerigo Vespucci, Sep.
 1, 2022.
 The ships operated together to commemorate the 60th anniversary of a 1962 meeting between USS Independence (CVA 62) and Italy's senior national vessel Amerigo Vespucci.
 The George H.W.
 Bush Carrier Strike Group is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied and partner interests.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Ryan Riley)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Stuart Posada)

 |Date Taken: